 When imagining a cow, you likely visualize a farmer on a stool holding a bucket as they milk a cow enjoying her cud.
-Regardless of if done by hand or through modern technology, this action of milking remains an important part of a dairy farm today.
+Regardless of if done by hand or through modern technology, this action of milking cows remains an important part of dairy farming in the United States today.

-The milking process begins when a heifer becomes a cow, a female bovine who has birthed a calf.
+At dairy farms, the milking process begins when a heifer becomes a cow, a female bovine who has birthed a calf.
 After giving birth, cows produce milk for their young.
-So if cows create milk because they have calves, shouldn’t milking cows only happen when the calves feed from them?
+If cows create milk because they have calves, shouldn’t milking cows only happen when the calves feed from them?

 - Calves wean off milk very quickly.
 The first days are spent drinking colostrum, a very special and nutritious milk essential to a newborn calf’s health created by the mother.
 Once done with colostrum, the diet is switched to milk or a milk replacer.
 Dairy farmers provide a bottle instead of straight from the udder to keep track of how much the calves eat.
 Calves are introduced to a mix of milk and dry grains as they are weaned to eat their TMRs and water.